Adult Video Chat. What It Is.

 No other ASEAN nations have passed similar laws, despite the increasing popularity of adult video chat in those countries.

 Myanmar, Indonesia, and Malaysia have the strictest anti-pornography laws and appear to intend to prohibit all forms of pornography.
 We would not want to try and explain the nuances of adult video chat to a judge in these countries.
 So we do not actively operate in any of them.

 This leaves Thailand, Singapore, Cambodia, and Brunei.

-Generally, every case has involved the live broadcasting of more than one person having sex with each other on cam, which we think is clearly prohibited.
-Other cases have involved underage performers and trafficking prosecutions.
-Which is illegal everywhere.
+Generally, every case has involved the live broadcasting of more than one person having sex with each other on cam, which we think is clearly prohibited in ASEAN countries.
+Other cases have involved underage performers and trafficking prosecutions, which is of course illegal everywhere.

 So, is it OK for a solo performer to engage in 1-on-1 paid private video chat shows?
 We can't say with certainty, and nor can any of the countries in question.
 Some people say that it's for sure legal.
 Others say it's for sure illegal.
 The truth is, the laws in these countries don't clearly spell it out, and no one really knows.

 We advise caution and discretion to any of our performers traveling in Southeast Asia when it comes to working.
 Use of a VPN and not telling people what you do is a good practice.
 But many southeast Asian nations are relatively free and permissive societies that rely strongly on tourism for their economies and great places for an extended cam vacation, just keep it to yourself.

 For citizens of these countries who want to cam, our advice is to check with a local lawyer, and explain your plan to understand if there are any specific acts that you would be prohibited.
 In general, as long as you are alone, camming of your own volition, over 18, and engaging in private 1 on 1 experiences with customers, everything is permitted.